whotracksme/anonymous-credentials/README.md

 user can sign messages proving possession of such credentials, but in a way that signatures performed with the same credentials cannot be linked together.
 Optionally, signatures can have a ***basename***, which makes two signatures done with the same credentials linkable ***if and only if*** the basenames used in each are the same.

-Even if the name of the package is `group-sign`, there is no way to open signatures (reveal the identity of the signer) as in the academic definition of Group Signatures.
-The concrete implemented operations are the ones described in https://eprint.iacr.org/2015/1246
-(based on Camenisch-Lysyanskaya signatures), but without a Trusted Platform Module in the ***join*** operation (therefore, only software).
+The concrete implemented operations are the ones described in https://eprint.iacr.org/2015/1246 (based on Camenisch-Lysyanskaya signatures), but without a Trusted Platform Module in the ***join*** operation (therefore, only software).

 For the underlying elliptic curve bilinear pairing primitives, we use [Apache Milagro Crypto Library](https://github.com/milagro-crypto/milagro-crypto-c).